-You, our TOH online community members, told us that building a retaining wall tops the summer to-do list.
-So we lined up the experts to help you create a sturdy and stylish structure for leveling your landscape
+We asked our experts for their DIY retaining wall ideas to help you create a sturdy and stylish structure for leveling your landscape.

 Nature's uneven terrain has its charm, until you try to play croquet on a hilly lawn or enjoy a candlelit dinner on an off-kilter patio.
 Install a retaining wall as a backstop, though, and you can literally carve out functional outdoor spaces where once there were only precarious slopes.

 We rounded up our best retaining wall ideas so you can plan your DIY landscaping project.
 But before that, here are some key questions to consider.